Two Kinds of Concurrency, Part 1: The Fast and the Dangerous™

 Concurrent execution is the opposite of sequential execution.
 When code runs sequentially, one task finishes completely before the next task starts.
 You are already used to sequential execution: when you write code, each statement finishes its work before the next statement starts.
 If you put a loop in your code, the program waits for the loop to finish before moving on to the next thing.
 If you call a function, the program waits for the function to finish before moving on to the next thing.
 Code in Java (and Python, and most other common programming languages) is fundamentally sequential.

 When code runs concurrently, one task or operation starts before others are finished.
 Why would you do that?
 And how does it work?!
 There are multiple answers — very, very different answers! — to both of those questions.
-In this activity’s two parts, you will look at two alternatives.
+In this two-part activity, you will look at two alternatives.

 LongStream.range(0, 100L)